 - Professor of Dress and Textile History (History of Art)

-Lesley Miller is Senior Curator of Textiles and Dress (before 1800), in the Furniture, Textiles and Fashion Department at the Victoria & Albert Museum and is currently Lead Curator for refurbishment and reinterpretation of the galleries devoted to Europe 1600-1815.
-Before joining the V&A in 2005, Lesley taught dress and textile history and was latterly Head of Division in History of Art & Design at the University of Southampton in Winchester.
+Lesley Miller has been a part-time Professor at the University of Glasgow since 2013.
+Until 2021, she was also Senior Curator of Textiles and Dress (before 1800), in the Furniture, Textiles and Fashion Department at the Victoria & Albert Museum, London.
+Between 2010 and 2015, she led the curatorial team on the refurbishment and reinterpretation of the galleries devoted to Europe 1600-1815, subsequently acted as curatorial consultant for the exhibition Balenciaga: Shaping Fashion (2016-7), and project leader and co-editor for the recently published Silk.
+Fibre, Fabric and Fashion (2018-21).
+Before joining the V&A in 2005, Lesley taught dress and textile history in Higher Education and was latterly Head of Division in History of Art & Design at the University of Southampton in Winchester.

-Lesley took her first degree in Hispanic Studies at the University of Glasgow, then studied History of Dress at the Courtauld Institute.
-Having discovered the joys of research in the relatively new field of dress and textile history, she moved swiftly into research for a PhD at Brighton Polytechnic (now University).
-Subsequently, she taught Design History at several British universities, and has lectured in Brazil, France, Spain and the US.
-A specialist in early modern textiles and fashion, Lesley focuses in particular on aspects of design and commerce in the 18th-century French silk industry, and is currently preparing a book Portraits in Silk on 18th-century Lyonnais designer manufacturers.
+Lesley took her first degree in Hispanic Studies at the University of Glasgow, then studied for a Masters in History of Dress at the Courtauld Institute of Art.
+Having discovered the relatively new field of academic dress and textile history, she moved swiftly into research for a PhD at Brighton Polytechnic (now University).
+Subsequently, she taught Design History at several British universities, and has lectured in Europe and the Americas.
+A specialist in early modern textiles and fashion, Lesley focuses in particular on aspects of design and commerce in the 18th-century French silk industry, and is currently preparing a book on 18th-century Lyonnais designer manufacturers.

 I welcome PhD applications from students in the areas of early modern dress and textile history.

 MLitt Dress and Textile Histories: contributions to

 - The Birth of Modern Fashion, 1660-1815